-KATE SNODGRASS is the Artistic Director of Boston Playwrights’ Theatre and of the Elliot Norton Award-winning Boston Theater Marathon (which she co-founded).
-She is a Professor of the Practice of Playwriting at Boston University.
+KATE SNODGRASS served as the Artistic Director of Boston Playwrights’ Theatre and of the Elliot Norton Award-winning Boston Theater Marathon (which she co-founded) until 2022.
+She is Professor Emerita of the Practice of Playwriting at Boston University.
 Snodgrass is a former Kennedy Center American College Theater Festival (KCACTF) National Chair of the Playwriting Program, a former vice president of StageSource, Inc., and a member of Actors’ Equity, A.F.T.R.A., and the Dramatists Guild.

 A former playwriting fellow with the Huntington Theatre Company, Snodgrass is the author of the Actors’ Theatre of Louisville’s Heideman Award-winning and much-anthologized play Haiku.
 The play has been performed around the world and translated into German, Portuguese, and Gaelic, and the film Haiku premiered at the 1995 Boston Film Festival.
 Her play The Glider (BPT, 2004) was nominated for the National American Critics Association’s Steinberg New Play Award and won the 2005 IRNE Award for Best New Play.
 Snodgrass’s play Observatory (BPT, 1999) was the winner of an IRNE Award for Best New Play, the 1998 Provincetown Theatre Company’s Playwriting Award Competition, and the Best Play Award at the 2000 Southeastern Theatre Conference.
 Snodgrass was a member of the former Circle Repertory Theatre Lab.
 Her short plays L’Air Des Alpes, Que Sera, Sera, Critics’ Circle, and Wasteland have been published/anthologized by Cedar Press, Dramatic Publishing Company, Bakers Plays, and Smith and Kraus, respectively.
 Her one-act plays Bark’s Dream and The Last Bark with Steven Barkhimer, directed by Melia Bensussen, were commissioned and produced by Sleeping Weazel Theatre Company (2015, 2016).